dvreeze/tqa2/docs/demo.rst

 - There may be clink:roleRef and clink:arcroleRef elements, which are not XLink simple links, and contain no href attribute
 - Arcroles, link roles and resource roles are the same as in the standard taxonomy

+See for example `venj-bw2-decree-on-additional-regulations-for-the-management-report-pre.xml`_.

 For (standard) label and reference extended links:

 - The names are clink:labelLink etc.
 - The arc names are clink:labelArc etc.
 - The label and reference resources have names like clink:label etc.
 - So the (extended) links contain only XLink arcs and XLink resources, some or many of them being ckey:conceptKey elements

+See for example `venj-bw2-axes-ref.xml`_.

 For generic links: